marocena26/rick-and-morty-character-finder/README.md

 ## 👾 Description

-Welcome to the Rick & Morty - character finder website!
-If you are interested in getting to know the Rick & Morty universe, you are in the right place.
+**Welcome to the Rick & Morty - character finder website!** If you are interested in getting to know the Rick & Morty universe, you are in the right place.

-In this repository we present you a simple, intuitive website adapted to any kind of device (mobile, tablet and PC) so you can take a look at it at any time.
-Designed and developed with HTML, Sass and React JS, you will find a detailed list of some of the Rick & Morty characters.
+In this repository we present you a **simple, intuitive website adapted to any kind of device** (mobile, tablet and PC) so you can take a look at it at any time. **Designed and developed with HTML, Sass and React JS**, you will find a detailed list of some of the Rick & Morty characters.

 ## 📝 Requirements